 Avoid thawing or marinating foods on the counter at room temperature.
 That surface becomes a breeding ground for bacteria then.
 Thaw it in the fridge and only take it out when you need to cook it.

 Learn2Serve Food Safety Manager Principles Training + Food Manager Exam

-Before you can become a reliable food manager in Texas, you need to brush up on your food handling… Click To Tweet The Food Manager Certification Examination by Learn2Serve is approved by the Texas Department of State Health Services so you can always take it when you are ready.
+Before you can become a reliable food manager in Texas, you need to brush up on your food handling knowledge which should start from home.
+Otherwise there is no way you can pass the exam or start a prolific career.
+Click To Tweet The Food Manager Certification Examination by Learn2Serve is approved by the Texas Department of State Health Services so you can always take it when you are ready.